Gerry Murphy Prize

 The Gerry Murphy Prize is awarded annually to the best oral presentation by an Advanced Trainee of the Australasian Faculty of Public Health Medicine (AFPHM).

-Trainees across Australia and Aotearoa New Zealand have the opportunity to present on public health issues at competitions hosted by the AFPHM Regional Committees.
+Trainees across Australia and Aotearoa New Zealand have the opportunity to present on public health issues at competitions hosted either by the Aotearoa New Zealand Committee or, in Australia the respective AFPHM Regional Committee event in November each year.

-Selected finalists from these events will represent their region and compete for the overall Gerry Murphy Prize in 2025 (details to be confirmed).
+Selected finalists from these events will represent their jurisdiction and compete for the overall Gerry Murphy Prize in 2026.

 The Prize is made possible through a generous bequest by the late Dr Gerry Murphy FAFPHM.